wiesykm/Allora_HyperLiquid_AutoTradeBot/README.md

 By default, the bot uses a **volatility-based strategy** to make trading decisions.
 This strategy evaluates market conditions and Allora's predictions to determine whether to enter or exit trades.
 The default strategy is implemented in the `volatility_strategy` module.

-### How It Works
-1. **Allora Prediction**: The bot receives a signal (BUY/SELL) from AlloraNetwork.
-2. **Volatility Check**: The bot evaluates market volatility using the `VOLATILITY_THRESHOLD` parameter.
-3. **Trade Decision**:
-   - If volatility is within acceptable limits, the bot follows Allora's signal.
-   - If volatility is high, the bot may trade counter to Allora's predictions to mitigate risk.

 ---

 ## 🛠️ Custom Strategy